dax8it/ATJIUJITSU-REAL-NEW/content/pages/adult-jiujitsu.md

 title: Brazilian Jiu Jitsu
 order: 4
 date: 2019-05-01
-description: Jiu Jitsu is so much more than a sport, it’s a way of life.
+description: Discover the rich history and numerous benefits of Brazilian Jiu-Jitsu.
+From its origins in Brazil to its impact on mental toughness and self-defense, learn why BJJ is more than just a sport.
 thumbnail: /img/fb_img_1621261403650.jpg
 home: true
 tags: